j9988/Machine-Learning-on-Violence-Against-Women/README.md

 violence against women, followed by the widowed, divorced, separated and lastly the married or living together category.
 The coefficient estimate also shows that the women who lives in rural area does have higher probability to experience violence compared to the women who lives in the urban area.

 ## NCVS Dataset
+### Data Cleansing for NCVS Dataset
+Since this project did not aim to study the type of crime experienced by women, thus, the experience of violence against women was being transformed into 0 or 1 and saved into the VAW feature column.
+The women that experienced in being a victim of violence was being labelled as 1 in the VAW feature, whereas 0 was labelled if the women do not experience any violence.
+Therefore, the NULL value in the “newoff” feature does not affect the model training process.
+To cleanse the dataset that was going to be used for the model training, the “newoff” feature was being removed after adding in the VAW feature column.

+### Feature Selection for NCVS Dataset
+> feature importancy graph to be include

+### Model Training for NCVS Dataset
+#### 1. Random Forest
+##### 1.1 Tuning
+The highest accuracy retrieved from the tuning was 0.687 by setting the n_estimators to 200, max_features to sqrt and max_depth to None.
+By replacing the max_features to log2 and remaining the other attributes the same, the result was 0.687 too.
+Thus, since both shown the same highest result, the n_estimators to 200, max_features to sqrt and max_depth to None settings was being used.
+##### 1.2 Model Training
+During the literature review step, 75% of the dataset was used as the training set and 25% as the testing set, which was shown to be the optimal combination.
+The random forest tuning in the previous section was used to obtain the n_estimators, max_features, and max_depth.
+##### 1.3 Prediction Result
+- [x] Training Accuracy: 0.78
+- [x] Testing Accuracy: 0.68

+#### 2. Artificial Neural Network
+Similar to the ANN model used for the DHS dataset, the ANN model used to train NCVS dataset also consists of two hidden layers and use 32 as batch size.
+##### 2.1 Prediction Result
+- [x] Training Accuracy: 0.64
+- [x] Testing Accuracy: 0.65

+#### 3. Logistic Regression
+Maximum iteration of 100 was being set since this number of iterations is both the stable value and the is able to produce the highest accuracy.
+##### 3.1 Prediction Result
+- [x] Training Accuracy: 0.64
+- [x] Testing Accuracy: 0.64